aiidateam/aiida-core/docs/source/installation.rst

 you wish to install (see the :ref:`quick start instructions<quickstart-ubuntu>`).

 .. note::
+  A few general remarks:
+  * For some early version (0.5, )you might need to install (with `pip install`) some dependencies located in `optional_requirements.txt` (e.g. `psycopg2==2.6` for postgresql database users), as well as `ipython` to get a proper shell.
+  * If you want to update the code in the same folder, but modified some files locally, you can stash them (`git stash`) before cloning or pulling the new code.
+    Then put them back with `git stash pop` (note that conflicts might appear).
-  If you encounter any problems and/or inconsistencies, delete any .pyc files that may have remained from the previous version.
+  * If you encounter any problems and/or inconsistencies, delete any .pyc files that may have remained from the previous version.
 E.g. If you are in your AiiDA folder you can type ``find . -name "*.pyc" -type f -delete``.